-THCA can also be used in topical creams for the treatment of rashes, bruising, sore muscles, acne, insect bites, minor abrasions and even eczema.
-THCA may also be useful for treating depression and anxiety as it is a more natural way of improving mood.
-There have also been reports of using THCA to improve insomnia and sleeplessness, reduce muscle spasms and relieve pain.
-A lot more research is needed to determine the full benefits of THCA.
+THCA can also be used in topical creams for the treatment of rashes, bruising, sore muscles, acne, insect bites, minor abrasions, and even eczema.
+People have reported using THCA to improve insomnia and sleeplessness, reduce muscle spasms and relieve pain, however, more research is needed to determine the full benefits of this cannabinoid.

-Currently, most of the research centres around the user of the decarboxylated forms of the cannabinoids, but as the studies and research improve, we may find bottles of THCA infused juices on the shelves soon.
+Currently, most of the research centers around the use of the decarboxylated of cannabinoids, but as the studies and research improve, we may find bottles of THCA infused juices on the shelves in the near future.